 NIGHT

 Nights are (not) for sleeping in the African wilderness.
-There’s an option to choose to have a night game-drive.
+There is an option to choose to have a night game drive.
 Please arrange this with a tour consultant beforehand.
-Night-drives are not very popular in Uganda and prior organization is required.
+Night game drives are becoming popular in Uganda and prior organization is required.
+This is because they may require you to have booked a lodge that is inside the park.
+In Uganda Night game drives in Uganda can be done in Lake Mburo, Kidepo Valley, and Murchison falls national parks.

-For a safari, speak to a tour consultant here.
+For a classic safari experience, speak to a tour consultant here.

 Leave a Reply